ayeshasdina/ayeshasdina.github.io/_pages/about.md

   - /about.html
 ---

 I am Ayesha S. Dina, a Ph.D. candidate at the University of Kentucky majoring in computer science.
 Initially, I worked as a research assistant in a bioinformatics lab analyzing plant genes.
 In order to pursue my Ph.D., I joined Distributed and Mobile Computing Systems Research Group that focuses on computer networks security.
 As part of my research, I am interested in security issues related to Computer Networks, Vehicular Ad-hoc Networks (VANETs), and the Internet of Things (IoT).
-I am originally from Bangladesh, a tea lover and enjoy road trips with my daughter.
+I am originally from Bangladesh, a tea lover, a loyal customer of starbucks and enjoy road trips with my daughter.
 In addition to my field of study, I am interested in exploring other research areas as well.

 News
 ======